 The Uptrend and the Downtrend are not mirror images of each other, nor can you use the exact same indicators, indicator period settings, or subordinate indicators.
-The Downtrend can drop and gap down on low Volume because percentage stop losses trigger High Frequency Traders.
+The Downtrend can drop and gap down on low Stock Volume because a percentage stop loss triggers High Frequency Traders HFT.

-Many Retail Traders assume that if they learn the upside price action, that when the trend turns down, it is just the opposite price action.
+Many Retail Traders assume that, if they learn the upside price action that when the trend turns down it is just the opposite price action of the upside.
 That is why so many Retail Traders struggle to exit stocks before the trend tops and runs down.
-In addition it is why many Retail Traders who try to Sell Short as well as Options Traders who buy Puts, take so many losses in their trading.
+In addition, it is why many Retail Traders who try to Sell Short as well as Options Traders who buy Puts take so many losses in their trading.

-If you are a Position Trader, you will be trading the Uptrend and the Sideways Trend.
-If you are a Swing Trader, you must trade the Uptrend and the Downtrend, and adapt for the Sideways Trend.
-Swing Traders must be able to take advantage of both the upside and downside price action, in order to net profits that are close to what a Position Trader can achieve.
-However, the Position Trader will generally always have far higher returns.
+For Position Trading, you will be trading the Uptrend and the Sideways Trend.
+For Swing Trading, you must trade the Uptrend and the Downtrend, and adapt for the Sideways Trend.
+When you are Swing Trading, you must be able to take advantage of both the upside and downside price action in order to net profits that are close to what Position Trading can achieve.
+However, Position Trading will generally always have far higher returns.

 The Sell Side or Downtrend, is very different from the Uptrend and the Sideways Trend, because there are fewer Market Participant Groups.
-Giant Buy Side Institutions who invest in Mutual and Pension Funds do not Sell Short.
+Giant Buyside Institutional Investors who invest in Mutual and Pension Funds do not Sell Short.

 Martha Stokes CMT